sassanh/requireganizer/CONTRIBUTING.md

 ### Styleguide

-`npm run lint` should pass without any errors.
+`pnpm run lint` should pass without any errors.

 ## Thank You